Published 2025-09-04.

 fear not, you can monkey patch the gem quite easily.

-For example, the Jekyll gem has large recursive data structures that really get in your face when the plugin you are working on raises StandardError
+For example, the Jekyll gem has large recursive data structures that really get in your face when the plugin you are working on raises StandardError.

-The solution is to selectively override the problematic inspect
+The solution is to selectively override the problematic inspect method definitions in the gem with

 significantly less verbose definitions.